 Shared Session: work with Python and XOE together

 Python and the Xplain Object Explorer (XOE) can share the same analytics session.
 Changes made via a Python script are reflected in XOE immediately, and vice versa.
-This page explains how to connect Python to a running XOE session using http_session_id.
+This page explains how to connect Python to a running XOE session using the Xplain session ID.

 Scenario 1: XOE is running — Python joins the session